tohojo/bufferbloat-net/content/ecn-sane/wiki/index.md

 Neither the original codel or pie AQM research covered ECN.

-Howerver, the fair queueing variants of these algorithms, the 'fq_pie' and 'fq_codel' qdiscs enabled ECN by default, because, in
+However, the fair queueing variants of these algorithms, the 'fq_pie' and 'fq_codel' qdiscs enabled ECN by default, because, in
 *very* limited tests by bufferbloat.net members in 2012, it seemed to work well.
 FQ_Codel, in particular, is in increasingly wide deployment.
 We've long encouraged individual users to try it out... and then, in 2017...
 Apple enabled it universally across their devices and stacks.